Best Ethical & Socially Responsible Investment SIPPs for 2025: Your Top Options!

 Key Considerations for Choosing Ethical or Socially Responsible SIPPs

-When selecting Ethical SIPPs, the key factors to consider largely mirror those for any other SIPP, with the added dimension of aligning investments with your values.
+When choosing ethical SIPPs, the key considerations largely mirror those for any other SIPP, with the added dimension of aligning investments with your values.

 These include:

-• Types of investments: You can invest in stocks and shares, listed investment trusts, bonds, exchanged traded funds, and commercial property7 among others.
+- Types of investments: You can invest in stocks and shares, listed investment trusts, bonds, exchanged traded funds, and commercial property among others.
 With an ethical or SRI SIPP, you just have to make sure your investments align with your values.

-• Tax benefits: The same tax benefits apply as with a traditional SIPP – tax relief on contributions, tax-free growth on investments, and a 25% tax-free lump sum on retirement.8
+- Tax benefits: The same tax benefits apply as with a traditional SIPP - tax relief on contributions, tax-free growth on investments, and a 25% tax-free lump sum on retirement.

 How Can You Compile an Ethical or Socially Responsible SIPP?

-Compiling such a SIPP involves several steps to align your investments with your values.
+Compiling such a SIPP involves several steps to align your investments with your values, and these include understanding your values and diversifying your investments.

 What to Consider When Choosing Ethical or Socially Responsible SIPP Options